muzz689/EPF/README.md

 How it works
 1. At the start of the app a database is created with 2 tables ( customers and customer_data)
-2. A form is presented on the main page with required input fields to input customer details(First Name , Last Name , Date of Birth) and upload their financial data( Excel file).
+2. A form is presented on the main page with required input fields to input customer details(First Name, Last Name, Date of Birth) and upload their financial data( Excel file).
 3. Customer information is stored in the customers table and financial data is stored in the customer_data table.
 4. A line graph showing income and expenses trends and display it on the same page.

 Assumptions
 Single User: There is no login or user management, as specified in the assignment pdf.
 Simple Database: SQLite is used for simplicity, with two tables (customers and customer_data).
-One Customer at a Time: The system always displays the most recent customer's graph.
-Extending to multiple customers would involve adding a simple selection mechanism.
+One Customer at a Time: The system always displays the most recent customer's graph and extending to multiple customers would involve adding a simple selection mechanism.
-Customer infor: We only take in First name , last name and date of birth of the customer.
+Customer infor: We only take in First name, last name and date of birth of the customer.
 Excel File Format: The uploaded file is an excel file and  is assumed to contain Month, Income, and Expenses columns.

 Extensibility